The End, So Far

 The End, So Far is the seventh studio album by American heavy metal band Slipknot.
 It was released on September 30, 2022, through Roadrunner Records.
-This is the band's final album to be released through Roadrunner, whom the band signed with in 1998.
-It is the first studio album to feature percussionist Michael Pfaff, who joined the band in 2019 and is their final studio album to feature sampler and keyboardist Craig Jones and drummer Jay Weinberg before their respective departures in June and November 2023.
+This is the band's first studio album to feature percussionist Michael Pfaff, who joined the band in 2019 and their final album to be released through Roadrunner, whom the band signed with in 1998.
+It is also their final studio album to feature sampler Craig Jones, drummer Jay Weinberg and DJ Sid Wilson before their respective departures in June and November 2023 and August 2026.

 At a length of 57 minutes and 31 seconds, The End, So Far is the band's shortest studio album to date.

 Background

 On May 19, 2021, percussionist Shawn Crahan stated that the band had been currently making "god music".
 In an article published by Loudwire on June 9, 2021, Crahan revealed that a new Slipknot album would 'hopefully' be released in 2021.
 He also added that the band would be parting ways with Roadrunner Records following the release of the album.

 In November 2021, the band started teasing new material on a new domain thechapeltownrag.com.
 Several snippets of a song were shown on the website leading to speculation of a new single that the band would later confirm on November 4, with the single titled "The Chapeltown Rag" slated for release the following day alongside its live debut at the Knotfest Roadshow in Los Angeles on November 5, 2021.
 In December 2021, Taylor revealed that the band were planning on mixing their seventh studio album in January, and hoped to release it by April 2022.
 He also stated that he preferred the material on their forthcoming seventh studio album to that on We Are Not Your Kind.

 In February 2022, lead singer Corey Taylor announced in an interview with Eddie Trunk that the recording of the album had finished, and that it was in the process of being mixed.
 He described the record as a "heavier version" of their 2004 album Vol. 3: The Subliminal Verses.

 On July 19, 2022, the band announced the album along with the album's second single "The Dying Song (Time to Sing)".
 On August 5, 2022, the band released the third single, "Yen".
 The full album was released on September 30, 2022.

 On August 22, 2022, the band announced that there would be nine special editions of the album to be released, each featuring a picture of one of the band members on the cover.

 The album is dedicated to former drummer Joey Jordison, who died in his sleep in July 2021.
 The original vinyl and cassette releases of The End, So Far were misprinted as The End For Now....
 In a Reddit AMA, Corey Taylor said that The End, So Far was always the album's intended title, and that the misprint had been caused by "somebody [who] fucked up and didn't double check" with the band.